zsnagy73/geocoder/README.md

 # Geocoder 8.x-2.x

-This is the new Geocoder module rewritten using the [Geocoder PHP library](http://geocoder-php.org)
+This is a complete rewrite of the Geocoder module, based on the [Geocoder PHP library](http://geocoder-php.org)

 # Features